Ethan Horvath

-Ethan Shea Horvath (born June 9, 1995) is an American professional soccer player who plays as a goalkeeper for club Sheffield Wednesday (on loan from club Cardiff City), and the United States national team.
+Ethan Shea Horvath (born June 9, 1995) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club New York Red Bulls, and the United States national team.

 Early years

 Horvath was born and raised in Highlands Ranch, Colorado.
 His father, Peter, played college soccer with the Midwestern State Mustangs and professionally with Major Indoor Soccer League club Denver Avalanche, and his mother, Deana, played high school soccer.
 Horvath himself grew up playing with U.S. Soccer Development Academy side Real Colorado and for Arapahoe High School.
 He also trained with Bristol City, Manchester City, and Stoke City in England.
 He is of Hungarian ancestry on his father's side.

 Club career

 Molde FK

 Horvath signed his first professional contract in 2013 with Tippeligaen club Molde in Norway, having been recruited by Molde manager and former Manchester United player Ole Gunnar Solskjær.
 Horvath first appeared in a Molde matchday squad on August 10, 2013.
 He made his professional debut on May 16, 2015, replacing Ørjan Nyland in the 55th minute of the match.
 On July 1, 2015, Nyland was sold to Bundesliga club Ingolstadt 04, leaving Horvath as Molde's starting goalkeeper at age 20.
 By the conclusion of the 2015 Tippeligaen, Horvath had helped Molde concede just 31 goals for the season, the second-best mark in the league only behind champions Rosenborg.

 Horvath backstopped Molde to a 5–1 aggregate victory over Pyunik in the second qualifying round of the 2015–16 UEFA Champions League, before a 4–4 aggregate loss on the away goals rule to Dinamo Zagreb in the third qualifying round.
 Later, in the playoff round of the 2015–16 UEFA Europa League, Horvath and Molde had a 3–3 aggregate win on away goals over Standard Liège.
 With Molde thus qualifying for Europa League Group A, Horvath joined Brad Friedel, Kasey Keller, Tim Howard, and Brad Guzan as the only American goalkeepers ever to play in the UEFA Europa League/UEFA Cup group stage.

 On October 2, 2015, Horvath was named to the Europa League Team of the Week, a day after being named Man of the Match for a 1–1 draw against Ajax in which he notched 10 saves, most notably from a point-blank header from Viktor Fischer.
 Horvath led Molde to a first-place finish in Europa League Group A with successful two-legged fixtures against Ajax, Celtic, and Fenerbahçe, the latter of which featured two saves on Robin van Persie and three saves on Nani.
 Combining his play in the Tippeligaen and in the Europa League, he had not allowed multiple goals in a match for over two months.
 In February 2016, Horvath faced eventual Europa League champions Sevilla in the knockout phase and was unable to prevent a 1–3 aggregate defeat of Molde, although he kept a clean sheet in the second leg.